Billy Mamaril

 John Billy San Luis Mamaril (born June 25, 1980) is a Filipino-American former professional basketball player who last played for the San Miguel Beermen of the Philippine Basketball Association (PBA).
 He plays the forward and center positions.
 Like his father, former PBA player and Barangay Ginebra Kings slotman Romy "Mama" Mamaril, he is known for his physical and rugged defense.
-He played 17 seasons in the Philippine Basketball Association.
+He played 17 seasons in the Philippine Basketball Association (PBA).